finnigar/finnigar/README.md

   ### 3. **Hosting your Résumé on GitHub Pages**
   Now that you have a Markdown formatted résumé, the next step is to host it on GitHub Pages.
 In order to do so, there are a few steps you need to follow:
    1. **Upload Your Résumé to Your GitHub Repostitory**
-    * Test 12345 Test
+   * Test 12345 Test.
    * Go to your Github account/repository which you created earlier.
    * Since you have not uploaded anything yet, you should see a screen which looks something like this:
    *  Click on the link that says "upload a new document."
 This will allow you to choose a file from your computer.
    *  Find where you saved your document on your computer.
    * Double-click on the document you wish to upload, and it will upload.
    * Confirm by clicking "commit changes."
       * Whenever you want to "save" your changes on GitHub, you need to confirm it.
       * GitHub calls this "commit changes."
       * In the box, you can choose to add a message that describes what changes you made.